BohdanQQ/ivis-containerized/README.md

 ## Full setup - trusted certificates

+Pick and register 3 domain names (`ivis.domain.com`, `sbox.domain.com`, `api.domain.com`) for the trusted, sandbox and API endpoints.
+Create a single SSL/TLS certificate for all of the domain names and note the location of the full chain and private key files.

 Note that not every IVIS-core branch / fork might be compatible with the following!

 Generate certificates (in the `ivis-core` directory)